-County Oversight Fee
+County Office of Education Oversight Fee

-The County may charge for the actual costs of supervisorial oversight of Legacy not to exceed 1% of The Legacy Academy's revenue, or the County may charge for the actual costs of supervisorial oversight of The Legacy Academy not to exceed 3% if The Legacy Academy is able to obtain substantially rent free facilities from the County.
-Notwithstanding the foregoing, the County may charge the maximum supervisorial oversight fee allowed under the law as it may change from time to time.
+The County Office of Education may charge for the actual costs of supervisorial oversight of Legacy not to exceed 1% of The Legacy Academy's revenue, or the County may charge for the actual costs of supervisorial oversight of The Legacy Academy not to exceed 3% if The Legacy Academy is able to obtain substantially rent free facilities from the County Office of Education.
+Notwithstanding the foregoing, the County Office of Education may charge the maximum supervisorial oversight fee allowed under the law as it may change from time to time.
 For purposes of this charter, "revenue of The Legacy Academy" means the general-purpose entitlement and categorical block grant, as defined in subdivisions (a) and (b) of Section 47632.